-• use and apply the basic knowledge and understanding he/she have mastered regarding the origin and development of lifestyle diseases, health promotion, and health benefits within a multicultural context across the lifespan;
+- use and apply the basic knowledge and understanding he/she have mastered regarding the origin and development of lifestyle diseases, health promotion, and health benefits within a multicultural context across the lifespan; - communicate or write an accurate and coherent report or propose ideas regarding lifestyle modification and health education;

+and in an athing and professional manner while fulfilling his/her rale as health asignitist to improve health and

-- communicate or write an accurate and coherent report or propose ideas regarding lifestyle modification and health education; - act in an ethical and professional manner while fulfilling his/her role as health scientist to improve health and wellness; and - hypothesize the outcome/dangers of new problems within the field of lifestyle diseases, wellness and physical inactivity.
+• act in an ethical and professional manner while fulfilling his/her role as health scientist to improve health and wellness; and

+wellness; and hypothesize the outcome/dangers of new problems within the field of lifestyle diseases, wellness and physical

+inactivity.

+Assessment methods - Formal form native:

-- Individual assignments
+Individual assignments

-- Group assignments
+Group assignments

-- Written class tests
+Written class tests

+Assessment methods - Summative):

 Theoretical examination

+Assessment plan:

+Module mark consist of:

+Participation mark 50%

+Exam mark 50%

+Method of delivery: Full-time

+Module code: HMSC112 Semester 1 NQF level: 5, Credits: 12

-TITLE: MOTOR LEARNING AND CONTROL
+TITLE: MOTOR LEARNING AND CO NTROL

+Module outcomes:

-After completion of the module, the student should be able to demonstrate:
+After completion of the module, the st udent should be able to demonstrate:

-- fundamental knowledge related to perceptual motor and fundamental abilities development, as well as the principles of motor learning and control; - acquired knowledge on a life perspective outlook related to human movement; - informed understanding about the growth and maturation of the human body; and - the ability to identify the factors that could influence the motor learning and motor control processes as well as the facilitation of effective motor learning principles during the learning and practice of movement skills.
+abilities development, as well as the

+principles of motor learning and con

+ective outlook related to human movem

+rowth and maturation of the human boo -

+motor control processes as well as the

+g principles during the learning and pra ctice of movement skills.

+Assessment criteria:

+Students have mastered the outcome -

-- apply the fundamental knowledge about perceptual motor and fundamental abilities development, as well as the principles of motor learning and control, on a life perspective outlook; - identify certain elements on growth and maturation of the human body; - explain how growth and maturation influence the motor learning process and movement scheme especially in children: - use the fundamental knowledge to demonstrate the application to a specific movement skill.
+al abilities development, as well as the

+principles of motor learning and con

+identify certain elements on growth

+explain how growth and maturation children; influence the motor learning process a and movement scheme - especially in

+demonstrate the application to a specific c movement skill.

+Assessment methods - Formal form native:

+Class tests

+Assignments

+Assessment methods - Summative :

+Theory exam

+Assessment plan:

+Module mark consist of:

+Participation mark 50%

+• Exam mark 50%

+Method of delivery: Full-time

+Module code: HMSC114 Semester 1 NQF level: 5, Credits: 12

-TITLE: SPORTS VISION, DEVELOPMENT AND TID
+TITLE: SPORTS VISION, DEVELOP MENT AND TID

+Module outcomes:

+After successful completion of this module, the student should:

-- have systematic knowledge about adapting fundamental movement skills to sport specific skills in selected sports, as to present complete sport specific development programmes for young children; - be able to identify factors and apply basis principles that can improve sports vision needed for designing and presenting a basic and advanced sports vision development programme; - be able to test and evaluate visual skills in different sport environments; and - apply knowledge about the principles on which talent identification and sport development are based, addressing the complexity of the process and applying talent development models based on development and ethical perspective within the South African context.
+have systematic knowledge about adapting fundamental movement skills to sport specific skills in selected sports, as to present complete sport specific development programmes for young children;

+• be able to identify factors and apply basis principles that can improve sports vision needed for designing and

+presenting a basic and advanced sports vision development programme;

+be able to test and evaluate visual skills in different sport environments; and

+apply knowledge about the principles on which talent identification and sport development are based, addressing the complexity of the process and applying talent development models based on development and ethical perspective within the South African context.

+perspective within the South African context.